[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 (1) Sample Internal Evidence

-(a) Evidence that the nominee has explored and developed effective instructional methods, technologies, and models of teaching that foster student learning;
+(a) Evidence that the nominee has explored and developed effective instructional methods, technologies, and models of teaching that foster improved student learning;

 (b) Demonstrated outstanding, exemplary performance in working actively with students, faculty, and administrators to improve undergraduate and/or graduate education at Texas Tech University and to engage in other activities directed toward the improvement of instruction;